hlibko/SolarSystem/README.md

-3D сцена сонячної системи за допомогою Three.js:
+3D scene of the solar system using Three.js:

-- налаштована сцена, камера (PerspectiveCamera) та засіб візуалізації
+- configured scene, camera (PerspectiveCamera) and rendering tool
-- додано геометричні фігури "Сонце" та планети сонячної системи (Object3D())
+- added geometric figures "Sun" and planets of the solar system (Object3D())
-- поверхня планет - MeshBasicMaterial з використанням текстур (зображення JPG)
+- surface of the planets - MeshBasicMaterial using textures (JPG image)
-- створений цикл анімації animate() - обертання планет навколо сонця
+- created animation cycle animate() - rotation of planets around the sun
-- додана взаємодію за допомогою OrbitControls
+- added interaction using OrbitControls

-Для демонстрації використовувати VS Code Live Server або ін.
+For demonstration, use VS Code Live Server or others.